 At Hearing From Jesus, we take the commands of our Lord very seriously and that certainly includes The Great Commission.
 In fact, it is this command that most directly inspires our ministry.
-We want to obey Jesus and make disciples of all the nations.
+We want to obey Yeshua and make disciples of all the nations.

 16But the eleven disciples proceeded to Galilee, to the mountain which Jesus had designated.
 17When they saw Him, they worshiped Him; but some were doubtful.
 18And Jesus came up and spoke to them, saying, “All authority has been given to Me in heaven and on earth.
 19“Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, 20teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.”

 Whether Hearing From Jesus is a primary source for your personal study and growth with the Lord or just another valuable reference site, we have structured our ministry to help you become a disciple, a learner, of Christ and then to prepare to go and make disciples of others.
 This last point is important… it should not be our goal to do the absolute minimum we can and still get into Heaven.
-Those who have this attitude are far from the Kingdom of Heaven.
-Our goal is to grow spiritually to the point that we are feeding ourselves from God’s word and growing in our relationship with God from now until we die.
-It is a journey that we never finish, but it transforms us along the way to become more like Jesus and less like our old sinful nature.
+Those who have this attitude are far from the kingdom of Heaven.
+Our goal is to grow spiritually to the point that we are feeding ourselves from Yahweh’s word and growing in our relationship with Him from now until we die.
+It is a journey that we never finish, but it transforms us along the way to become more like our Messiah and less like our old sinful nature.
 We are to learn well enough to then teach others effectively and help them become disciples as well… so they can , in turn, teach others.

 Overwhelming?
 It can be.
 So, how do we begin such a task?